Officiating Program – Overview

 • Practice is essential in the journey to accreditation and gaining credentials to Level 1 and Level 2 Referee and becoming a Certified Referee

-• Start by refereeing social games and work your way toward tournament matches
+• Start by refereeing social games and work your way toward tournament matches.

 • Experience in training new Referees has taught us that manipulation of the clipboard and scoresheet, initially takes most of the Referee’s attention.
-With practice, the Candidate will increase the speed of marking and turning the serving clip.
+With practice, the candidate will increase the speed of marking and turning the serving clip.
 It is important for the Candidate to work to a level of proficiency that does not interfere with the pace of the game.

 Level 1 and Level 2 Requirements